RunesRepoHub/RRHQD/README.md

 - Download Youtube Video - Download a youtube playlist
 - Download Full Youtube Channel - Add a youtube channel to download
 - Auto Update Youtube Channel Downloads - Check if there are new videos on the channel
+- Download Youtube Playlist MP3 - Download a youtube playlist in mp3

 ---------------------------------------------------------------------------------------------